RybergGroup/MushroomPhylogeny/README.md

 ```
 </details>

 See [this github page](https://gist.github.com/brantfaircloth/895282) to see how to set different models in MrBayes.
+See [this wiki page](http://mrbayes.sourceforge.net/wiki/index.php?title=Evolutionary_Models_Implemented_in_MrBayes_3&oldid=5249) to undrstand the different commands in MrBayes.